bjlkeng/bjlkeng.github.io/source/posts/hypothesis-testing.rst

 intervals, and hypothesis testing.
 I'll briefly describe the former two and focus on the latter in the next section.

-Point estimates aims to find the single "best guess" for a particular quantity of interest.
+Point estimates aim to find the single "best guess" for a particular quantity of interest.
 The quantity could be the parameter of a model, a CDF/PDF, or a regression/prediction function.
 Formally: